 How to fix:

 Pressure test the cooling system to attempt to find the leak.
-Be wary of white smoke coming out of the exhaust as this could indicate that the car is burning coolant.
+Watch out for white smoke coming from the exhaust, as it could indicate the engine is burning coolant.

 2. Turbo return line leak